Our Process

 Step 1 — Milking

 Our goats are brought from the milk barn to the milking parlor where we use a bucket milking system.
 Our goats happily eat grain while being milked.
+Milk is cooled to 50 degrees within 2 hours, filtered, and stored in 2.5 gallon buckets.

-Step 2 — Pasteurization
+Step 2 -- Filtration

 Milk is filtered and then brought over in a cart and put into our 15 gallon vat pasteurizer, then cooled.

-Step 3 — Acidification
+Step 3 -- Bacteria

 Bacteria is added to acidify the milk.

-Step 4 — Coagulation
+Step 4 -- Solidification

 Goat cream is coagulated with rennet (vegetable based), then sits for a time.
 Once the milk is solidified enough we do a clean cut where cheese separates with a clean line.